dakuglin/front-end-study-guide/README.md

 * var str = string.split('') =  ['a', 'b', 'c', 'd', 'c', 'b', 'a']

 ## Arrays
-Can nest arrays within arrays (nulit-dimensional array)
+Can nest arrays within arrays (mulit-dimensional array)

 Access array data with indexes -
 * Bracket notation that specifies a entry in the array

 Manipulate Array Data -
-* Easy way to append datat to the end of an array via .push()
+* Easy way to append data to the end of an array via .push()
-    * Takes one or more parameters and pushes them ont the end of an array
+    * Takes one or more parameters and pushes them to the end of an array
 * .pop() is used to pop a value off the end of an array, removes the last element and returns that element
 * .shift() removes the first element in an array
 * .unshift() works like .push but adds element at beginning of the array

 ## Functions
 Function parameters are values that are input or passed into a function when it is called known as arguments

+Global Scope & Functions -
+* Scope refers to visibility of variables
+* Variables defined outside of a function block have global scope
+    * Can be seen everywhere in JS code

+Local Scope & Functions -
+* Variables declared within a function as well a function parameters have local scope
+    * Only visible within given function

+Global vs. Local Scope -
+* Possible to have both local and global variables with same name
+* Local variables in this instance will have precedence over global variables

+Returning Values -
+* Return statements in functions send a value back out of a function
+* If function does not have return statement, when you call the function the inner code is processed but the returned value is undefined
+* Can take the return value of a function and assign it to a variable

+## Conditional_Logic

+If Statements -
+* Used to make decisions in code
+* When condition evaluates to true, program executes statement inside curly bracket
+* When boolean condition is evaluates to false the statement inside the curly bracket evaluates to false if (condition is true) {
+  statement is executed
+}

 ## TypeScript